What are glue traps? One of the cruelest methods of killing animals in existence today.

 The only long-term way to control rodent populations is to make the area unattractive or inaccessible to them.
 Eliminate their food sources by keeping counter surfaces, floors, and cabinets clean, and store dry food and pet food in chew-proof containers.
 Seal trash cans (use bungee cords on lids), never feed companion animals outside, pick up fallen fruit and vegetables in orchards and gardens if possible, and never feed wildlife.
 Reduce hiding places by keeping grass and vegetation trimmed back and outdoor furniture, grills and barbecues, and wood piles away from buildings.

 Ammonia-soaked cotton balls or rags will drive rodents out (they hate the smell).
 Place them in areas where rodents, droppings, or nests have been seen, and be sure to give the animals a few days to leave.
 Then, to keep unwelcome “visitors” out, seal entry points using foam sealant, steel wool, hardware cloth, or metal flashing.
 If any rodents need to be removed from homes, this can be done with humane cage traps.
-PETA has carried a “smart” mousetrap in our catalog for years because it’s effective and humane, and it’s one of our top-selling items.
+PETA has carried a “smart” mousetrap in our shop for years because it’s effective and humane, and it’s one of our top-selling items.

 To be humane, live traps must be checked hourly since trapped animals can quickly die from stress, exposure, or dehydration.
 Also, rodents must be released within 100 yards of where they were found because animals who are relocated beyond their natural territory have trouble finding adequate food, water, and shelter and die as a result.
 When not in use, humane traps should be scrubbed with a mild bleach solution (to eliminate food smells), disabled, and securely stored—otherwise animals can become trapped unbeknownst to the user!